Our Baby Name of the Day comes from this list of classic boy names.

 - Legendary baseball player Hank Aaron

-- Poets, like Longfellow, as well as authors like Thoreau, Miller, and James
+- Poets, like Longfellow, as well as authors like Henry David Thoreau, Henry Miller, and Henry James

-- Fictional characters galore, including the first name of Dr. Jekyll and My Fair Lady’s Dr. Higgins.
+- Fictional characters galore, including the first name of Dr. Jekyll and My Fair Lady’s Dr. Henry Higgins

 Keep digging, and you’ll discover a pirate, a member of the Thomas the Tank Engine universe, a folk hero, an animated monster, and dozens upon dozens more.

-Surnames from Hendrix to Harrison also come from the many forms of the name as it traveled across Europe.
+Surnames from Hendrix to Harrison, Hendry to Henson to Hendrik also come from the many forms of the name as it traveled across Europe.

 The Germanic original looked more like Heimrich, derived from the elements heim – home – and ric – ruler.
 It eventually became Heinrich.
 Other international forms include the French Henri, Italian Enrico, and Spanish Enrique.

-Celebrities from Julia Roberts to Heidi Klum to Emily Deschanel have given the name to their sons over the last dozen years or so.
+Celebrities from Julia Roberts to Heidi Klum to Emily Deschanel chose the name for their sons over the last two decades.
 It’s climbed from #126 in 2000 to #22 in 2016.
-That often signals a trendy name – the next Aiden or Jackson.
+It ranks #9 as of 2021.

-Except nothing could be further from the case.
-Henry has appeared in the US Top 150 consistently since the data was collected way back in the 1880s.
+It has appeared in the US Top 150 consistently since the data was first collected way back in the 1880s.
+In fact, Henry ranked #10 in the year 1900 and remained a Top 100 favorite right through the 1960s.

-Even if it hasn’t always been favored by parents, it would be tough to call this name anything other than classic.
+Even if it hasn’t always been favored by parents, it would be tough to call the baby name Henry anything other than a true classic.

-Today, given the name’s quick rise along with its status as a go-to for many stylish families, it’s that rare name that feels both timeless and very of the moment.
+Today, given the name’s quick rise along with its status as a go-to for many stylish families, it’s that rare name that feels both timeless and perfectly of the moment.

 What sparked the name’s revival?

 With so many famous figures, it’s tough to pin down the reason this name reversed course.
 But reverse course it did.
-A Top Ten pick in the late nineteenth and early twentieth centuries, the name left the Top 100 after the 1960s, and reached an all-time low in the 1970s and early 80s.
+After a long stretch as a go-to name for baby boys, it reached an all-time low in the 1970s and early 80s.

 Prince Harry gave the name a bump – even in the US – following his 1984 birth.
 Kenneth Branagh’s Oscar-nominated 1989 adaptation of Henry V seems to have helped, too.

-But here’s my best guess: the name had simply hibernated long enough to feel fresh again.
-If you already knew boys called Andrew and Nicholas, Matthew and Daniel, Henry presented a traditional-but-different alternative.
+But it seems like the baby name Henry had simply hibernated long enough to feel fresh again.
+With so many boys called Andrew and Nicholas, Matthew and Daniel, Henry presented a traditional-but-different alternative.
+Henry rose along with traditional choices like Benjamin and Alexander.

 Nickname Hank feels like a friend for Max and Gus, and a few daring parents have even used Huck as an alternative short form.

-This name’s considerable popularity presents the only real drawback.
 Henry feels smart and cool, a name that works for a small boy or a grown man of accomplishment.
-You can’t pin it to a specific era, but you’re not surprised to hear it on a boy born today.
+It feels timeless, as expected in a history book as it is on the playground.

 If you don’t mind the possibility that your son will have to share his name with others, Henry feels like an unassailable classic with a serious cool factor.